 Evidence-Based Benzo Addiction Treatment in Nebraska

 While benzos are common, they can be dangerous.
-For those living with co-occurring disorders like depression or anxiety, benzos can be even more dangerous.
+Benzos can be even more dangerous for those living with co-occurring disorders like depression or anxiety.
 If you or someone you love is struggling to stop using benzos, don’t quit cold turkey.
 Benzo withdrawal can be dangerous.
 The team at Northpoint Nebraska is here to help.